The Kinematic Properties of Milky Way Stellar Halo Populations: Discussion

 Our intent here is not to critique the selection criteria of these studies, but instead to provide an unbiased characterization of their performance in the context of our models.
 What we see from this comparison, and indeed our study in general, is that when one is kinematically separating high-$\beta$ populations from ergodic populations there is a tradeoff between purity and completeness.
-If one's interest is in maximal purity of a high-$\beta$ population, then the selection criteria we have provided are best, specifically our action diamond ellipse.
-By combining this selection with the $v_{R}-v_{T}$ selection then purity with (without) disc samples is 0.84 (0.83) and completeness is 0.06.
-This high-purity selection is almost devoid of contamination by disc stars, yet has lower completeness.
-If one is instead working with a sample with lower numbers of stars and completeness is the goal, then we recommend our $e-L_{z}$ selection which achieves purity with (without) disc samples of 0.74 (0.72) and completeness of 0.48.
+If one's interest is in maximal purity of a high-$\beta$ population, then the selection criteria we have provided are best, specifically the union of our action diamond and $e-L_{z}$ selections.